Random Pulse Sequences for Qubit Noise Spectroscopy

 \section{Accuracy of the method}

 The accuracy of the experimental estimation of the desired functional, $I^{\text{exp}}$, depends on the accuracies of the experimentally measured decay exponents, which are also yielded by the method to generate random pulses.
-For a specific type of random pulse generator, the accuracy is given by (see \cite{fullversion})
+This accuracy can be bounded in the following way: